n-dyulgerova/Portfolio/README.md

 # Nelly Dyulgerova - Data Analyst Portfolio

 ### About
 Hi, I'm Nelly!
 I have an analytical background in the aviation industry.
-After 5 years in the MRO industry I have developed a strong foundation in the material and demand planning and a passion for using data to uncover meaningful insights.
+After more than 5 years in the MRO industry I have developed a strong foundation in supply chain planning, inventory optimization, and operational efficiency.
 I recently decided to upgrade my skills and completed a Data Analyst Course.
 I learned the latest analytics tools and techniques, how to work with SQL, Python language and Power BI.
-I also gained an understanding of the art of creating data visualizations, and how to apply statistics and predictive analytics in a business environment.
+My goal is to combine my domain expertise in supply chain management with data analytics to drive smarter, data-driven decision-making and business optimization.

 My CV in [pdf](https://github.com/NellyDyulgerova/CV/blob/8e7b04c09a20c918321f89ef2cef185fb57dff47/Nelly_Dyulgerova_Resume.pdf)